Series: The Experiment

 As a key contemporary notion, resilience has become shorthand for considerations of how to survive in the face of pressing issues of the current period.
 Whether this refers to the resilience of artists, of individuals, of communities, of species or of the planet as a whole, questions around who may be empowered and/or enabled for survival in the face of extreme challenges is a concern that touches humanity on both intimate and global scales.
 The Experiment #4 will address this theme, considering, in particular, how such discourses impact or intersect with the body and performances involving the body.
 Through works that experiment with discipline, form and content, the evening will chart new pathways through the tricky questions of resilience, delineating how the body and its radical performances can illustrate empowered – and potentially surprising – prospects for individuals, species and communities.

 ReLoCate is a group of Calgary-based mid-career professional artists

 working in the realm of contemporary dance and performance practices, and

-of Tania Alvarado, Marie France Forcier, Melanie Kloetzel, Linnea Swan, and
+is comprised of Marie France Forcier, Melanie Kloetzel, and Linnea Swan.

-Throughout their own individual careers to date, the
+Throughout their own individual careers to date, the members have already

 “ReLoCate began in 2013 as a collaborative experiment among dance artists invested in uncovering innovative and interdisciplinary methods of art-making.
 Currently, with the addition of new artists, we’ve begun a process of collective re-imagining, aiming to find new collaborative partners in the larger arts community, and — perhaps more importantly — new invigorating and more sustainable possibilities for sharing performance and creating artistic exchange among artists throughout Alberta”, says Kloetzel, an original founding member of the collective.
 “We want to create long-term opportunities and a system of support for dance artists who are choosing to continue to dedicate themselves to a life in dance — and specifically in this province.
 The community here is small and its artists need support.”